 One of the critical changes that will be introduced by the European Data Protection Regulation is the one-stop-shop rule.
 You can read my blog post on the topic here.
 Essentially businesses will have to identify a data protection authority in their main establishment in the EEA that will act as “lead authority” in case of transnational disputes.

 The advantages of the one-stop-shop rule have been diluted if compared to the first draft of the regulation.
 But if the UK is no longer part of the EEA after Brexit, multinational companies shall identify a different lead authority and potentially even restructure their group.

 No matter what, the GDPR will still apply to UK businesses looking at the EEA

-Regardless of the scenarios above, UK business offering products and services to individuals located in the EEA will still have to comply with the EU General Data Protection Regulation.
-I discussed the matter in more detail in this blog post, but the applicability of the regulation also to non-EEA entities is one of the most relevant changes that will be introduced.
+Regardless of the scenarios above, UK businesses offering products and services to individuals located in the EEA will yet have to comply with the EU General Data Protection Regulation.
+I discussed the matter in more detail in this blog post.
+Still, the applicability of the regulation also to non-EEA entities is one of the most relevant changes that will be introduced.